juliogomez/docker_cheatsheet/README.md

     docker build -t <your_docker_id>/myapp .
     docker run --rm <your_docker_id>/myapp

 See layers created for each command in Dockerfile:

     docker history <your_docker_id>/myapp | head -n 4

 ## 3. Dockerhub and other registries

-Upload it to the default dockerhub, delete the local copy and run it again from there:
+Upload it to the default image registry (Docker Hub), delete the local copy and run it again from there:

     docker login
     docker push <your_docker_id>/myapp
     docker rmi <your_docker_id>/myapp
     docker run --rm <your_docker_id>/myapp

 You can rename an image by changing its tag:

     docker tag <your_docker_id>/myapp <your_docker_id>/cowapp:ver2

 In order to upload your container to a different registry you need to build the image with the full registry name:

     docker build -t <full_domain_name>/<your_id>/myapp .
     docker push <full_domain_name>/<your_id>/myapp

 ## 4. Basic Networking

 There is an `eth0` for the container and a peer `veth` in the host, with a virtual bridge from host to container. iptables make sure that traffic only flows between containers in the same bridge (default `docker0`).